Skip to main content

 Under the persistent ACTH stimulation caused by a high-stress program, the enzymatic machinery within the adrenal glands is upregulated to favor the production of cortisol.
 This phenomenon, often termed “pregnenolone steal” or “cortisol shunt,” is a biochemical prioritization.

-The body, believing it is in a state of emergency, diverts the shared pregnenolone substrate away from the production of and toward the synthesis of cortisol.
+The body, believing it is in a state of emergency, diverts the shared pregnenolone substrate away from the production of sex hormones and toward the synthesis of cortisol.
 This is a direct molecular explanation for the common symptoms of low libido, menstrual irregularities, and diminished anabolic capacity experienced by individuals in these programs.
 The body is literally stealing the building blocks for sex hormones to manufacture stress hormones.

 The body’s biochemical response to chronic stress prioritizes cortisol production, diverting the precursor molecule pregnenolone away from the pathways that synthesize essential sex hormones like testosterone and progesterone.